rosalescristian/rosalescristian/README.md

 Let's use the ideas already there...

-- 🔭 I’m currently working on a few dashboards an visualizations for Big Data Analytics
+- 🔭 I’m currently working on Data Analytics, DBA and developing my web portfolio
-- 🌱 I’m currently learning C# @UTN / Python @ITBA
+- 🌱 I’m currently learning C# @UTN - Docker
 - 👯 I’m looking to collaborate on anything fun and challenging
 <!---
 - 🤔 I’m looking for help with
-- 💬 Ask me about ...
 -->
+- 💬 Ask me about SQL - Hadoop - Hive - C - C# - HTML - CSS - JS - Python
-- 📫 How to reach me: Not yet XD
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/cristianmrosales/) - [Twitter](https://twitter.com/Crispy_csb)
 <!--
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...